 One of the best ways to determine your strategies for achieving an objective on the way to your long-term goals is for you to make a list of everything that you can possibly do to achieve all your career goals.
 Organize the list in terms of value and priority.
 Decide exactly what you can do to increase your sales in one or more of these areas.

 A plan is an organized list of activities to achieve the strategies in your plan.
 All top performers work from a list.
 They are continuous “list makers.”
 Perhaps the best time management tool of all is a checklist that you create by writing down every step, in order, that you will have to take to achieve an objective on the way to your long-term goal.
 Once you have a checklist, you work on your list every day, accomplishing each task in order, until the larger goal is achieved.

 These are the daily actions that you take to carry out your plans, implement your strategies, achieve your objectives, and ultimately accomplish your goals.
 The better you think through each of these areas, the better results you will achieve, and the faster you will achieve them.

 Thank you for reading this article about the importance of strategic analysis and critical thinking for your sales success.
-If you enjoyed this article, please take a look at my brand new book Unlimited Sales Success: 12 Simple Steps for Selling More Than You Ever Thought Possible.

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Google+, Twitter, Facebook, Pinterest, Linkedin and Youtube.